5nine/NibbleGaming_Taxis/README.md

 ## Optional config:

-- inside "Taxis" folder, edit chatter_cab*.sqf to your liking, those are the chatmessages from the driver.
+- inside `Taxis` folder, `edit chatter_cab*.sqf` to your liking, those are the chatmessages from the driver.
-- dePbo "NibbleGaming_Taxis.pbo" and edit each cab*_init.sqf to customize spawnpositions, destinations and so on.
+- dePbo `NibbleGaming_Taxis.pbo` and edit each `cab*_init.sqf` to customize spawnpositions, destinations and so on.
-- If you changed positions in the step above, you also need to edit each position in mission.sqm so that it corresponds with positions with each cab.
+- If you changed positions in the step above, you also need to edit each position in `mission.sqm` so that it corresponds with positions with each cab.
 This is needed so the players get the addaction at the correct location.